MicrosoftDocs/cloud-adoption-framework/docs/migrate/deploy/deploy-supporting-services.md

 ## Plan for supporting service deployment

 It's sometimes unclear when to deploy the supporting services.
 Some services, like Azure Virtual Network, are based on consumption.
-Other services, like application gateways, are based on runtime, even if you aren't actively using them.
+Other services, like Azure Application Gateway, are based on runtime, even if you aren't actively using them.
 If they're powered on, they incur cost.

 So, you should plan for the following situations: